Nadine2016/knative/cli-reference.md

 ## Target command
 {: #cli-target}

-Targets a Coligo project.
+To work with a Coligo project, target the project.
 Before using the target command, you must have a project created.
 By targeting a project, the commands that you run are run within the specified project.

 {: shortdec}

 To see CLI help for the target command, run `ibmcloud coligo target`.